-2. Understanding the Customer
+2. Understanding the customer

-This works both ways but it’s central to success and maximizing benefit.
+This works both ways but it’s central to success and maximising benefit.
 Any CRM project should never let go of the simple truth that the ‘C’ in CRM stands for customer.

-3. Get ‘Onboarding’ of new customers right and it will have a big pay-off.
+3. Get onboarding of new customers right and it will have a big pay-off

-New Customer Onboarding is seldom done well (except in financial services where it is often legally mandatory).
-Business academics think that the first 90 Days of a new relationship are critical and in that period customers have maximum propensity to provide data and also to buy further goods or services.
-Knowing what data you want at the outset of the customer relationship is very important.
+New customer onboarding is often not done well (except in financial services where it is legally mandatory).
+Business academics believe that the first 90 days of a new relationship are critical.
+In that period, customers have maximum tendency to provide data and buy further goods or services.
+So, knowing what data you want at the outset of the customer relationship is very important.

 4. Communications are consistent, informed and effective

-5. Reporting, Analytics and Decision Making.
+5. Reporting, analytics and decision making

-Customer retention is closely linked to profitability but we all know as consumers how disappointing the buying or service experience can be.
+Customer retention is closely linked to profitability, demonstrated by decades of research.
+But we all know as consumers how disappointing the buying or service experience can be.
 Addressing areas 1-5 above will under-pin both the security of brand value and profitability.

 Our experience of how to prevent CRM failures helps our customers become successful both now and as they evolve.
 Talk to us about your business challenges and discover how we can help you.